Welcome to Kings of Caffeine!

 Mentions of coffee beverages and coffee houses are found in Viennese history around the 1680’s, but it would not be until the 18th century that the word kapuziner would be given to a coffee drink which contained, in addition to coffee – cream, spices and sugar.

-The first generation of the Cappuccino that we know and love today is mentioned in 1930’s Italy and bore a large resemblance to the Viennese kapuziner, though at this stage it was just Espresso with milk (the foam was yet to come).
+The first generation of the Cappuccino that we know and love today is mentioned in 1930’s Italy and bore a large resemblance to the Viennese kapuziner, though at this stage it was more like brewed coffee with milk.

 Finally the 1950’s saw the rise of the Espresso machine, this revolutionised the drink and saw the final addition of a steamed milk top, producing the beverage we see today.

 It is common practice (though not in Italy) to top the Cappuccino in a chocolate or cocoa dusting.
 There are many variations on the market which include many cocoa grades to sugar granules coated in cocoa.